publiccodeyml/publiccode.yml/docs/en/schema.it.rst

-.. _italian-extensions:
+.. _italian-sections:

 Italy
 -----

-All the extensions listed below are specific for Italy and, as such, they must be inserted in a section named with the ``it`` code.
+All the keys listed below are specific for Italy and, as such, they must be inserted in a section named with the ``it`` code.
 Every Country is specified using a two letters *country code* following the ISO 3166-1 alpha-2 standard.